mburridge/wceu-workshop/__workshop_notes__/Section 3.md

 }
 ```

+Here `useEntityRecords` fetches the posts in the `wceu-faq` CPT and stores the results in the `faqs` const.

+The wrapper `div` has the `useBlockProps` React hook spread onto it.
+This pass props to the wrapper element, including classes that the block needs. `useBlockProps` can also take an object containing additional information, as we'll see later on.

+The array of FAQs is then processed using `array.map`.
+Each FAQ is enclosed in a `details` element.The title is used for the `summary` element, and the answer is place in a `section` element.

-Now you can see all the FAQs in the editor too
+Now you can see all the FAQs in the editor too.

 Now add a query parameter to `useEntityRecords` to fetch just the FAQs from a certain category: